SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2020.md

 The Product Goal[ScrumArtifacts,ProductBacklog,Commitment,ProductGoal] describes a future state of the product[Product] which can serve as a target for the Scrum Team[ScrumTeam] to plan against.
 The Product Goal[ScrumArtifacts,ProductBacklog,Commitment,ProductGoal] is in the Product Backlog[ScrumArtifacts,ProductBacklog].
-The rest of the Product Backlog[ScrumArtifacts,ProductBacklog] emerges[Emergence] to define “what” will fulfill the Product Goal[ScrumArtifacts,ProductBacklog,Commitment,ProductGoal].
+The rest of the Product Backlog[ScrumArtifacts,ProductBacklog] emerges[Emergence] to define "what" will fulfill the Product Goal[ScrumArtifacts,ProductBacklog,Commitment,ProductGoal].

 > A product[Product] is a vehicle to deliver value.
 > It[Product] has a clear boundary, known stakeholders[Stakeholder], well-defined users or customers.